 David has worked for two decades on human rights issues as a caseworker, researcher, author and reporter.
 He has a PhD in Politics and is an Adjunct Research Fellow at the Swinburne Institute for Social Research.
 He is co-author of Captured Childhood (IDC 2012), and author of Stormy Weather: Climate Change and Displacement (UNSW Press 2008), Following Them Home: The Fate of the Returned Asylum Seekers (Black Inc 2005) and a range of articles in online and print media.
 In 2011 and 2012, David was the host of the ground-breaking and highly acclaimed documentary series Go Back To Where You Came From (SBS Australia).

-Reality & Risk has been auspiced by Brophy Family and Youth Services.
+Reality & Risk was originally auspiced by Brophy Family and Youth Services.
 Brophy is the primary provider for youth services in south west Victoria, Australia.
 Brophy originated in 1974, as hostel accommodation for homeless youth.
 Over the decades, it has developed a comprehensive range of services for the homeless, young people and families.